LuisGarciaRemes/GameAI/README.md

 You can press the right arrow key to move to the next simulation.

 The current simulation title is displayed in the window bar.

+Note: if for some reason there is an error while running that says it cant find the openframeworks files.
+If you download them from the openframeworks website and drop them into the repo and add any missing file to of_v0.11.0_vs2017_release it should work.
+Not sure why this is happening since I added all the files to the repo anyway